-There currently are 119 people (with 121 death sentences) on Death Row.
-Their sentences have been delayed because Ohio currently lacks a means of lethal injection (the only method of execution permitted under state law), or because inmates are taking advantage of multiple avenues for appeal (detailed later in this report).
+There currently are 118 active death-penalty cases for 116 people.
+Execution of sentences has been delayed because Ohio currently lacks a means of lethal injection (the only method of execution permitted under state law), or because inmates are taking advantage of multiple avenues for appeal (detailed later in this report).

 These delays are aggravated by judges who fail to move cases in a timely way.
-For example, at the end of 2023, there were 18 death-penalty cases that had been pending for more than 10 years in federal district court.
-Twelve federal cases have seen no meaningful activity for two years.
-There were eight cases pending in state courts that have seen no meaningful activity in the past two years.
-There were nine death-penalty cases in which state and federal reviews have been completed but the prosecution has not yet filed a motion with the Ohio Supreme Court to set a date for the sentence to be carried out.
+For example, at the end of 2024, there were 17 death-penalty cases that had been pending for more than 10 years in federal district court.
+Twelve federal cases have seen no activity in two years.
+There were nine cases pending in state courts that have seen no activity in the past two years.
+There were seven death-penalty cases in which state and federal reviews have been completed but the prosecution has not yet filed a motion with the Ohio Supreme Court to set a date for the sentence to be carried out.
 (See tables at the end of this summary).

-In short, Ohio imposes death sentences on perpetrators of brutal and revolting murders such as those perpetrated against Esther and Ashley Cook, then spends years debating, reviewing, appealing, and failing to act on those decisions.
+In short, Ohio imposes death sentences on perpetrators of brutal and revolting murders, then spends years debating, reviewing, appealing and failing to act on those decisions.